Van Aubel's theorem

 In plane geometry, Van Aubel's theorem describes a relationship between squares constructed on the sides of a quadrilateral.
 Starting with a given convex quadrilateral, construct a square, external to the quadrilateral, on each side.
 Van Aubel's theorem states that the two line segments between the centers of opposite squares are of equal lengths and are at right angles to one another.
-Another way of saying the same thing is that the center points of the four squares form the vertices of an equidiagonal orthodiagonal quadrilateral.
+Another way of saying the same thing is that the center points of the four squares form the vertices of a midsquare quadrilateral.
 The theorem is named after Belgian mathematician Henricus Hubertus (Henri) Van Aubel (1830–1906), who published it in 1878.

 The theorem holds true also for re-entrant quadrilaterals, and when the squares are constructed internally to the given quadrilateral.
 For complex (self-intersecting) quadrilaterals, the external and internal constructions for the squares are not definable.
 In this case, the theorem holds true when the constructions are carried out in the more general way: